SportsFan12/Blackjack-Game/README.md

 Description: This program is my version of the game Blackjack using Python.

 Requirements: In order to run the program I suggest you download python's IDLE (Integrated Development and Learning Environment) or something similiar.

+Note: Made entirely by myself and not inspired by a tutorial.